-During 2022, the Group reviewed the accounting principles for accounting for equity investments.
-It included a review of the requirements of IAS 28 - Investments in associates and joint ventures which expound on the accounting requirements for entities that while not controlled or jointly controlled by the reporting entity, are subject to significant influence by it and are deemed associates.
+IAS 28 precribes the accounting requirements for entities that while not controlled or jointly controlled by the reporting entity, are subject to significant influence by it and are deemed associates.
 The standard indicates that a holding of 20% or more of the voting power of the investee is presumed to give rise to significant influence, unless it can be clearly demonstrated that this is in fact not the case.
 Conversely, a holding of less than 20% of the voting power is presumed not to give rise to significant influence, unless it can be clearly demonstrated that there is in fact significant influence.
 The Group has five investments which meet the criteria of having significant influence based on management's representation on the Board of Directors which places it in a position to contribute to policy formation and participate in decisions about dividends and other distributions.

-Some of the directors and executive management of the Group are members of the Board of Directors of Lasco Financial Services Limited, Caribbean Producers (Jamaica) Limited, Supreme Ventures Limited and Iron Rock Insurance Limited and are able to participate in all significant financial and operating decisions.
-In 2023, the Group acquired the right to appoint representatives to the Board of Directors of Dolla Financial Services Limited.
+Some of the directors and executive management of the Group are members of the Board of Directors of Lasco Financial Services Limited, Caribbean Producers (Jamaica) Limted, Supreme Ventures Limited, Dolla Financial Services Limited, Vicol Limited and Iron Rock Insurance Limited and are able to participate in all significant financial and operating decisions.
 Based on the foregoing, the Group has determined that it has significant influence over these entities though some shareholdings are below 20%.